purvaten/Heap-Manager/README.md

 >> Chunk structure :

->> Memory is stored in the form of a chunk which has 3 main parts -
+>> Memory is stored in the form of a chunk which has 3 main parts –
 	– Header
 	– Actual memory as requested by user
 	– Footer

-– Header has following data -
+>> Header has following data –
 	- Size of the chunk (header size, footer size and actual memory size)
 	- Status of the chunk (whether free or in use)
 	- Pointer to address of adjacent chunk (next chunk in the link structure)
-– Actual memory -
+>> Actual memory –
 	- Stored in multiples of UnitSize (size of header/footer)
-– Footer has following data -
+>> Footer has following data –
 	- Size of the chunk (header size, footer size and actual memory size)

 >> Free Bin Array with Link List :

 	– We maintain a fixed size array where each index represents a bin with a pointer to a NULL terminitaed linked list
 	– This is a linked list of chunks of the same size
 	– If size of a certain chunk exceeds max size of array it is placed in the last bin

->>Use of Footer
+>> Use of Footer

-– Size of previous chunk in memory is easy accessible due to Footer due to following -
+>> Size of previous chunk in memory is easy accessible due to Footer due to following –
 	- Size of header/footer is UnitSize and constant
 	- Footer stores information regarding size of chunk
 	- Chunks in free list can be maintained in any order (independent of memory address)

 .................................................................................................................................

-Implementation Details
+## Implementation Details

 >> Initially
 	– Large chunk of memory is allocated using malloc()